- Get Our Free Newsletter!

 This is a companion piece to Liz Fulghum’s article Low-Maintenance Backyard Chickens.
 Here Liz provides detailed equipment lists and instructions for building a low-maintenance food and water system for your backyard chickens.
 This DIY food and water system is ideal for a backyard flock of 3 to 6 chickens and for busy urban homesteaders with […]Read more »

-It’s been my experience that the more natural a life you can provide animals, the less health problems you will experience and the less money you will have to spend to keep your animals happy.
+By Jennifer Sartell It’s been my experience that the more natural a life you can provide animals, the less health problems you will experience and the less money you will have to spend to keep your animals happy.
 We’ve raised chickens both in a free range setting and in a contained coop and run.
-And even though […]Read more »
+And […]Read more »

 Community Coops! – A bimonthly feature highlighting the blogs of our partners Mother Earth News and Grit.
 This week’s featured blogger is Jennifer Quinn, who writes from her homestead in rural Virginia.
 Follow the links below as Jennifer shares the adorable antics of a the newest members of her flock.Read more »